 The sooner you can book your destination and accommodation, the more time you can give over to the fun part – the itinerary.
 Bear in mind, the best travel and accommodation deals will be during the off-season, so check your college/university schedule to see if you are able to travel for less.

 2. Share the Experience

-One of the biggest concerns of backpackers (and their parents) is safety while travelling.
-Some students crave the peace a solo journey can offer, while others prefer going with friends or like-minded travellers.
+Safety is one of the biggest concerns of backpackers (and their parents) while traveling.
+Some students crave the peace a solo journey can offer, while others prefer going with friends or like-minded travelers.

 Our advice – why not try both?

 There are many student travel group services available to backpackers that allow you to spend as much or as little time in a group as you want.
 It’s a great chance for meeting new friends and it may open up opportunities for you, as a group, to receive discounts at popular tourist attractions.

 3. Know your Destination